DSTECHNO/OCPFoam/README.md

 # OCPFoam
-An open source CFD software for the flow and thermal analysis of OCP servers
+An open source CFD software for the flow and thermal analysis of OCP servers.

 ![OCP](https://user-images.githubusercontent.com/89465885/164973779-05e188ba-f645-4e2c-a579-e36468c17234.jpg)

 Figure 1.
 (A) Three-dimensional, (B) front and (C) back views of the Leopard V3.1 model of OCP server.